Money saving guides

 • Free public transport Children under age of nine years can now travel free and a ‘Universal Companion Pass’ for all over 70s means that if you are accompanying an elderly relative, you can travel for free on buses, trains, the DART and the luas.

-• Discount travel fares: Fare initiatives on public transport, including the Young Adult Card and the ninety-minute fare, continued to end of 2025.
+• Discount travel fares: Fare initiatives on public transport, including the Young Adult Card and the ninety-minute fare, are to continue until the end of 2025.

 • Carbon tax on fuel rise Petrol and diesel prices are being hiked due to an increase of €7.50 in the Carbon Tax rate per tonne.